Drug Offences

 • Agreeing to buy drugs from another person for the purpose of resale

-Maximum penalties for a charge under s.
-5(1) is the same as the penalties under s.
-5(2).
+Maximum penalties for a charge under section 5(1) is the same as the penalties under section 5(2).
 Please see below for details.

 POSSESSION FOR THE PURPOSE OF TRAFFICKING S. 5(2) CDSA

-Generally, this offence is made out when someone possesses a drug with the intention of making the drug available to others, even if they have purchased the drugs together.
-The offence requires proof that the accused had knowledge of the drugs or was willfully blind as to their presence.
+Generally, this offence is made out when someone possesses a drug with the intention of making the drug available to others.
+The offence requires proof that the accused had possession of the drugs and the purpose of that possession was to make the drugs available to others.
+In other words, the Crown is not required to prove that the drugs were actually sold – just that the drugs were possessed for the purpose of being sold.

-Accused persons have been found guilty under s.
-5(2) CDSA in the following situations:
+Accused persons have been found guilty of possession for the purpose of trafficking in the following situations:

 • A husband transporting drugs to his wife

-• Assisting a narcotics trafficker in hiding drugs from the police in the accused’s apartment
+• Assisting a trafficker in hiding drugs from the police in the accused’s apartment

 • Lending money to someone else to buy and sell drugs and expecting profit in return